froberge/ocp-demo-cluster-setup/nexus/README.md

-# NEXUS
+# Nexus

-This install a basic nexus inside your cluster.
+Installs Nexus into your OpenShift CLuster